 Tax expenditures further complicate historical comparisons of taxes because lawmakers have made significant changes to them over time.
-For example, the value of available tax expenditures relative to the size of the economy was significantly smaller in 1991 than it was in 2019.
+For example, the value of available tax expenditures relative to the size of the economy was significantly smaller in 1991 than it was in 2021.
 Therefore, it is difficult to make comparisons of tax rates in those two years.
-Taxable income of $150,000 in 1991 (in 2019 dollars) does not reflect the same total income as a taxable amount of $150,000 in 2019, because taxpayers in the two years had varying opportunities to reduce their incomes for tax purposes.
+Taxable income of $150,000 in 1991 (in 2021 dollars) does not reflect the same taxable income of $150,000 in 2021, because taxpayers in the two years had varying opportunities to reduce their incomes for tax purposes.
 Comparing marginal rates between those two years requires a comparison of taxable incomes, but those taxable incomes describe fundamentally different circumstances — even after adjusting for inflation.

 One way to compare the effect of income taxes over time is to compare average federal income tax rates for different income groups.
 Such figures account for the historical variability in tax policy — marginal rates, bracket ranges, and available tax breaks — and allow for a consistent historical comparison of the federal income tax.
 In 1979, the earliest year for which data are available, taxpayers in the 21st to 40th percentile of the income distribution had an average income tax rate of 4.1 percent.
 In 2016, the latest year for which data are available, their average tax rate had fallen to -1.2 percent; the negative rate means that those households had no tax liability and, on average, received a payment from the government from refundable tax credits.
 Over that same period, by contrast, taxpayers in the top 1 percent of the income distribution saw their average income tax rate rise slightly — from 22.6 percent to 23.7 percent.

 Another important factor when comparing countries is the varying shapes of their income distributions.
-For example, in 2018, the United States and the United Kingdom had similar income thresholds for their top marginal rates as measured in U.S. dollars.
-However, the top marginal rate in the United Kingdom applied starting at a gross wage that was 3.8 times greater than the country’s average wage.
-By contrast, the top rate in the United States applied beginning at a gross wage that was 9.3 times greater than the average wage.
-Individuals paying the top rate in each of those countries are earning similar wages, but they are not necessarily at the same point on their country’s income distribution.
+For example, in 2020, the top marginal rate in the United Kingdom applied starting at a gross wage that was 3.6 times greater than the country’s average wage.
+By contrast, the top rate in the United States applied beginning at a gross wage that was 8.8 times greater than the average wage.

-What could be the effects of raising marginal tax rates on high-income taxpayers?
 A small increase in top marginal tax rates would raise revenues.
 For example, the Congressional Budget Office estimated the effect of raising marginal tax rates for the two highest brackets by one percentage point each.
-The analysis found that such a change would increase federal revenues by $123 billion (0.3 percent) from 2019 to 2028.
+That analysis found that such a change would increase federal revenues by $114 billion (0.2 percent) from 2021 to 2030.
 A larger percentage increase would boost revenues by larger amounts.

 A larger increase in top marginal income tax rates would also likely yield more revenues.
-The Tax Foundation estimated the effect of adding a new bracket that would tax income over $10 million at a marginal rate of 70 percent.
-The analysis showed that it would raise $189 billion of additional revenues (an increase of 0.4 percent) over the next 10 years, after incorporating the effects of the change on economic growth.
+In 2019, the Tax Foundation estimated the effect of adding a new bracket that would tax income over $10 million at a marginal rate of 70 percent.
+That analysis showed that it could raise $189 billion of additional revenues (an increase of 0.4 percent) over 10 years, after incorporating the effects of the change on economic growth.